A0i-Noel/CSE212FinalProject/1-queue.md

 # Queue

-### Intoroduction
+### Introduction
-Queue is a method to make list which is caracterized __First In First Out(FIFO)__.
+Queue is a method to make list which is characterized __First In First Out(FIFO)__.
 This method is good for making wait lists for long process.

 ### Visual and Structure Example to get image
 ![FIFO Visual Example](Assets/Queue/Q-Example1.png)